$L^2$-Gradient Flows of Spectral Functionals: Notation and assumptions

-Notice that $\lambda_{\rm min}$ is defined in terms of $\alpha$ and $V_{\rm min}$ and it will remain fixed across the paper.
+Notice that $\lambda_{\rm min}$ is defined in terms of $\alpha$ and $V_{\rm min}$ and it will remain fixed throughout the paper.
 Moreover the sequence of the eigenvalues can be characterized by means of a min-max principle,